kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-lifecycle-hooks.md

 and immediately before the new version is going to be propagated to the MachineDeployments of the Cluster.
 Runtime Extension implementers can use this hook to execute post-upgrade add-on tasks and block upgrades to workers until everything is ready.

+Note: While the MachineDeployments upgrade is blocked changes made to existing MachineDeployments and creating new MachineDeployments will be delayed while the object is waiting for upgrade.
+Example: modifying MachineDeployments (think scale up), or creating new MachineDeployments will be delayed until the target MachineDeployment is ready to pick up the upgrade.
+This ensures that the MachineDeployments do not perform a rollout prematurely while waiting to be rolled out again for the version upgrade (no double rollouts).
+This also ensures that any version specific changes are only pushed to the underlying objects also at the correct version.

 #### Example Request: